luismiguells/python_problems/README.md

-# You can find here a little pieces of code
+# You can find here a simple problems using Python